 Squirrel Proof Feeder Accessories

 We offer baffles and animal repellents that can support you in your efforts to keep those pesky squirrels away from your feeders.
-Just as with our squirrel proof bird feeders and squirrel resistant bird feeders, there are any number of ways to outsmart the pests!
+Just as with our squirrel proof bird feeders and squirrel resistant bird feeders, there are many ways to outsmart the pests!

 Here are some additional ideas you might consider to protect your feeders from squirrels: